 Now to start using the toolchain, do the following:

-Set the WSL toolchain as default or create an associated CMake profile.
+Set the WSL toolchain as default (move it to the top of the list) or create an associated CMake profile.
 Use that profile for build, run, and debug.

 Switch to the WSL toolchain in.